sogilis/Blog/README.md

         * Disclaimer:
             * On Windows or Mac, installation of Docker could be complicated.
-            * Use more disc space
+            * Use more disc space.
+It's not a fake affirmation.
+                I've taken fill my free 50Go of disk space simply when I've tested several times to adapt the configuration of the current ./Dockerfile (you could run `docker system prune`).
             * Takes more resources
             * Build the website is incredibly more long especially if you want simply update `node_modules` when package.json is changed.